breach/thrust/README.md

 ![Cross-Platform Screenshots](http://i.imgur.com/7K98jyW.png)
 *Screenshot of Thrust Getting Started example running on each major platform.*

-Thrust will be powering the next versions of [Breach](http://breach.cc)

 To better understand what Thrust can do, check out **[JankyBrowser](https://gist.github.com/morganrallen/f07f59802884bcdcad4a)** by
 @morganrallen, the cross-platform browser that fits in a gist:
 ```